j2969719/doublecmd-plugins/README.md

 Additions for Double Commander (third-party)
 ------------------------------

-Not all but most of additions for Linux only.
+Cross-platform or for Linux only.

 ### 1. [Plugins](plugins.md) (build plugins in [Debian/Ubuntu](dubuild.md))